-Considering LASIK?
-4 ways the surgery has gotten even better
+4 ways Lasik has gotten even better at Ohio State

 If you’ve been thinking about getting rid of your contacts or glasses, it’s a great time to do your research on LASIK because the technology in this area of eye care has made big advances.